Embed This Data

 - FDI Inflow:

-President Gurbanguly Berdymukhammedov won a second five-year term with 97 percent of the vote in elections that international observers regarded as flawed by international observers.
-The presidency controls all three branches of government, the economy, social services, and the mass media.
-Berdymukhammedov’s policies are somewhat more open than those of his predecessor, Saparmurad Niyazov (Turkmenbashi), but the government still tends toward isolationism.
+In 2012, President Gurbanguly Berdymukhammedov won a second five-year term with 97 percent of the vote in elections that international observers regarded as flawed.
+The presidency tightly controls the judiciary, the legislature, the economy, social services, and the mass media.
+Berdymukhammedov’s policies are somewhat more open to the world than those of his predecessor, President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
 Turkmenistan has intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest reserves of natural gas.
 Berdymukhammedov has encouraged some foreign investment in the energy sector, especially from Russia, China, and Iran.
-Turkmenistan boasts the world’s fifth largest natural gas reserves and has signed a deal to supply Afghanistan, India, and Pakistan with gas through the 1,000-mile TAPI pipeline.
+Turkmenistan’s economy has been negatively affected by the economic slowdown in Russia.

-Corruption is widespread, with public officials often forced to bribe their way into their positions.
+All land is owned by the government, and other ownership rights are limited.
 The judicial system is subservient to the president, who appoints and removes judges without legislative review.
 The legal system does not enforce contracts and property rights effectively.
 Laws are poorly developed, and judges are poorly trained and open to bribery.
-All land is owned by the government, and other ownership rights are limited.
+Corruption is widespread, and public officials are often forced to bribe their way into their positions.

 The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
 Other taxes include a value-added tax and a property tax.
 The overall tax burden equals 17.4 percent of total domestic income.
 Government spending has amounted to 16 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.6 percent of GDP.
 Public debt is equivalent to 23.3 percent of GDP.